JuliaMath/QuadGK.jl/docs/src/weighted-gauss.md

 example, let's consider $f(x) = \cos(2x)$ with $\alpha = 0.5, \beta = -0.1$ as above.
 In this case, according to Mathematica, the correct integral to 100 decimal places is
 $I[\cos(2x)] \approx 0.9016684424525614794498545355301765224191593237834490575027527594933568786176710824696779907143025232764922385146156$, or about `0.9016684424525615` to machine precision.
-If we use the default `quadgk` function, which uses adaptive Gauss–Kronod quadrature that doesn't have the singularity built-in, it takes about 1000 function evaluations to reach 9 digits of accuracy:
+If we use the default `quadgk` function, which uses adaptive Gauss–Kronrod quadrature that doesn't have the singularity built-in, it takes about 1000 function evaluations to reach 9 digits of accuracy:
 ```julia-repl
 julia> exact = 0.9016684424525615;